Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Experimental Results

-\methodname consistently achieves strong segmentation results, with performance improving systematically with model scale.
-On ViT-B/14, \methodname outperforms SigLIP and WebSSL by up to +5\% mIoU on both datasets and performs within 2–3\% of DINOv2-B (distilled from DINOv2G and trained on LVD-142M dataset).
-On ViT-G/14 scale, \methodname surpasses DINOv2-G and WebSSL by up to +2\% mIoU on Pascal VOC, while maintaining competitive performance on ADE20K.
-We hightlight that DINOv2 is pretrained on both VOC and ADE20K images while \methodname is not.
-The gains become more pronounced as model capacity increases, highlighting the ability of~\methodname to learn spatially precise and semantically meaningful features that transfer well without fine-tuning.
+\methodname consistently achieves strong segmentation results.
+For instance, with ViT-L/14, it surpasses DINOv2-L (distilled from DINOv2-G and trained on LVD-142M) and Web-SSL by up to +5\% and +8\% mIoU on Pascal VOC, and by +1\% and +4\% on ADE20K, respectively. \alert{Notably, DINOv2's pretraining data (LVD-142M) includes VOC and ADE20K, whereas~\methodname only uses them during the limited high-resolution finetuning stage (which \methodname's ViT-G skips).
+Despite no exposure to these datasets,~\methodname-G achieves comparable performance or outperforms DINOv2.
+The performance gains also increases with model capacity from ViT-B to ViT-L. } These results demonstrate \methodname's ability to learn spatially precise, semantically meaningful features that transfer effectively to segmentation without fine-tuning.
+We also report overclustering performance, which measures semantic alignment of spatial features in~\autoref{tab:overclustering_results}.

-\paragraph{Linear segmentation} We further evaluate \methodname in a supervised semantic segmentation setting by training a linear classifier on top of a frozen pretrained backbone in~\autoref{tab:combined_segmentation}.
-During training, the output features are upsampled to the input resolution using bilinear interpolation, and a pixel-wise cross-entropy loss is applied.
-This setup avoids fine-tuning and instead assesses the linear separability of the learned representations.
-We conduct experiments on COCO-Stuff~\citep{caesar2018cocostuff}, Pascal VOC~\citep{pascal-voc-2012}, and ADE20K~\citep{zhou2017scene}, reporting segmentation performance in terms of mean Intersection-over-Union (mIoU).
-To ensure robustness, we report the best performance across five learning rates ($0.005$, $0.01$, $0.02$, $0.05$, $0.1$).

-Across all three backbone scales, \methodname consistently matches or outperforms prior methods.
-On the ViT-B/14 backbone, it achieves the highest mIoU on COCO-Stuff (60.5), while performing competitively on Pascal VOC (80.0) and ADE20K (39.1), on par with DINOv2-B which is distilled from DINOv2-G and pretrained on LVD142M.
-Notably, a non-distilled reproduction of DINOv2-B results substantially lower performance (e.g., 77.2 vs. 80.0 on VOC; 33.8 vs. 39.1 on ADE20K), indicating that its competitive results rely heavily on distillation from a larger model and quality of it's pretraining data (LVD142M).
-With a ViT-L/14 backbone, \methodname maintains strong performance, outperforming DINOv2-L (pretrained on LVD142M) on COCO-Stuff and Pascal VOC, and remaining competitive on ADE20K.
-In this setting, Web-SSL~\citep{fan2025scaling} surpasses both \methodname and DINOv2-L$^\S$ only once.
-Interestingly, despite its extended training and strong image-text alignment, SigLIPv2~\citep{tschannen2025siglip2} performs poorly on segmentation, particularly on VOC (51.5 mIoU), suggesting limited spatial localization capabilities.

-Finally, on the ViT-G/14 backbone, \methodname achieves the highest performance across all benchmarks, outperforming all other models.
-These results suggest that the strong performance of DINOv2-L on smaller backbones is largely due to distillation from the larger ViT-G model.
-Moreover, while Web-SSL benefits from pretraining on a substantially larger dataset (2B images), \methodname still outperforms it on several benchmarks, demonstrating the effectiveness of our approach.